huggingface/hub-docs/docs/hub/webhooks-guide-metadata-review.md

 The above function will receive webhook events and creates or updates the metadata review report for the changed repository.

-## Use Spaces to deploy our webook app
+## Use Spaces to deploy our webhook app

 Our [main.py](https://huggingface.co/spaces/librarian-bot/webhook_metadata_reviewer/blob/main/main.py) file contains all the code we need for our webook app.
 To deploy it, we'll use a [Space](ttps://huggingface.co/docs/hub/spaces-overview).